18F/ux-guide/_pages/resources/interview-script.md

 permalink: /interview-script/
 ---

-# Example Interview Script
+# In-depth interview guide [template]

-This document includes example questions grouped along an interview's key moments: introductions, warm-up, topic-specific questions, demos, etc. Edit these questions as you see fit.
-If your questions are specific or your user’s time scarce, consider sharing some questions ahead of time.
-See [this checklist](https://github.com/18F/ux-guide/blob/master/_pages/resources/interview-checklist.md) for running an interview.
+This document includes example questions grouped along key moments often found in our in-depth interviews: introductions, warm-up, topic-specific questions, demos, etc. Edit these questions as you see fit.
+If your questions are specific or your participant’s time scarce, consider sharing some questions ahead of time.
+See [this checklist](https://github.com/18F/ux-guide/blob/master/_pages/resources/interview-checklist.md) for running an in-depth interview.
 GSA Staff, please see this [Google Doc Template](https://docs.google.com/document/d/1kju19eC5vjqAd6bZCprniLixr1_u1b4Qfs1zVwTn6UA/edit#)

 ## Introduction